BogdanovKirill/RtspClientSharp/README.md

 ## Donation
 If this project help you reduce time to develop, you can give me a cup of coffee :)
-You could also make per-feature donations
+You could also make per-feature donations, write me to bogdanov.kv@bk.ru

 [![paypal](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://paypal.me/bogdanovkv)